DlangScience/NetCDF-D/README.md

 Licence
 -------
 NetCDF uses a very liberal custom licence (see NetCDF_COPYRIGHT), which also applies to these bindings.
-Dub doesn't know about this license and will blindly complain that it is incompatible with everything.
-This does not mean it is incompatible with the other licenses you are using.
+Dub doesn't know about this license and may blindly complain that it is incompatible with everything.
+This does not necessarily mean it is incompatible with the other licenses you are using.